-- i. a \$0.5 million increase in current income tax expense; and - ii. a \$5.9 million decrease in FFO from discontinued operations.
+- i. a \$1.4 million reduction in foreign exchange gains; - ii. a \$1.0 million increase in general and administrative expenses; - iii. a \$1.1 million increase in current income tax expense primarily due to reduced recoveries from the settlement of income tax audits; and - iv. a \$5.9 million decrease in FFO from discontinued operations.